paillave/Etl.Net/docs/docs/tutorials/simple/2-defineProcess.md

 ## Upsert each occurrence in the target table

+We will save everything in the database using the following and very common rules during the integration of data in a database:

+- We will exclude duplicates on the business key (the email)
+- We will make an upsert in the target table based on the business key (the email)
+- The object that is upserted is updated with the value of every field of the table, taking in consideration all the computed values at database level like the Id

 By using `Paillave.Etl.SqlServer`, save every occurrence in the database, and get updates from so that every object is exactly like it is in the table after the upsert.

 ```cs {13-14}